Type of cerebral palsy in which the individual exhibits hypertonia, causing stiff and jerky movements

 No spinal cord involvement

-Meninges protrude through skin
+Meninges protrude through the skin

 Cerebrospinal fluid may leak

-Associated diagnoses: club foot, hip dysplasia,hydrocephalus
+Associated diagnoses: club foot, hip dysplasia, hydrocephalus

 Positioning and handling (specifically for infants)